jonjonjonjonas/note-cli/README.md

 # Note CLI 📝

+## This project is purely vibecoded as a test to see how it works.
+This line is the only handwritten.

 A powerful, secure, and user-friendly command-line interface for managing your notes with a beautiful tree view and real-time search capabilities.

 ## 🎉 **Complete Feature Set**